Medicine Safety: Tips For Parents

 It is important to know all the medicines your child is taking.
 If other family members or friends are looking after your child, then make sure they know about the medicines too.
 They should also know the proper way to give them to your child.
 If appropriate then let your child's preschool or school know about the medicines as well.
 Being well informed can help prevent mistakes with medicines.

-Medicines are responsible for 72 in 100 child poisonings in New Zealand.
+Medicines are responsible for 72% of child poisonings in New Zealand.

 Tell the healthcare team about any allergies